aliahsan365/extrae/docs/source/configure-installation.rst

   Specify the location for the OpenCL package, including library and include directories.

+* .. option:: --with-openacc=<PATH>

+  Specify the location for the OpenACCC package and include directories.

 * .. option:: --with-openshmem=<PATH>

   Specify the location of the OpenSHMEM installation to be used for the